carljohnsen/duplicati-blogpost/WIP-restore/restore_opt.md

 It was originally merged in [PR #5728](https://github.com/duplicati/duplicati/pull/5728), with bugfixes in [PR #5840](https://github.com/duplicati/duplicati/pull/5840), [PR #5842](https://github.com/duplicati/duplicati/pull/5842), [PR #5886](https://github.com/duplicati/duplicati/pull/5886), [PR #5958](https://github.com/duplicati/duplicati/pull/5958), [PR #6026](https://github.com/duplicati/duplicati/pull/6026), and with additional optimizations in [PR #5983](https://github.com/duplicati/duplicati/pull/5983), [PR #5991](https://github.com/duplicati/duplicati/pull/5991), [PR #6028](https://github.com/duplicati/duplicati/pull/6028).

-It has been part of the canary releases since [Duplicati 2.1.0.103](https://github.com/duplicati/duplicati/releases/tag/v2.1.0.103_canary_2024-12-21) onwards, with the latest version being [Duplicati 2.1.0.111](https://github.com/duplicati/duplicati/releases/tag/v2.1.0.111_canary_TODO), which includes all of the bugfixes and optimizations mentioned above.
+It has been part of the canary releases since [Duplicati 2.1.0.103](https://github.com/duplicati/duplicati/releases/tag/v2.1.0.103_canary_2024-12-21) onwards, with the latest version being [Duplicati 2.1.0.111](https://github.com/duplicati/duplicati/releases/tag/v2.1.0.111_canary_2025-03-15), which includes all of the bugfixes and optimizations mentioned above.

 The plots generated in this script can be reproduced by running the [benchmark](https://github.com/carljohnsen/duplicati-blogpost/tree/main/WIP-restore/benchmark) and the corresponding [plotting notebook](https://github.com/carljohnsen/duplicati-blogpost/blob/main/WIP-restore/benchmark/plotting.ipynb).
-TODO update the links post publishing.

 If any issues arise with the new flow, please report them here on the forum and the legacy flow can still be used instead by supplying the option `--restore-legacy=true`.
 The legacy flow is also more memory efficient, so if you're running into memory or disk space issues, you can try the legacy flow.